Thornton Tooth Restorations

-Tooth Restoration & Repair
+Tooth Restoration & Repair in Thornton, CO

 Accidents happen.
 Teeth can crack, and sometimes break, through no fault of your own.
 There are many ways we can correct tooth damage without needing to turn to surgical procedures.
 Restorations and Crowns can help preserve the look and strength of your teeth as a long-lasting solution to minor damages and decay.

 Today’s dentistry uses metal-free fillings that give the tooth a more natural look.
-Previously, a mixture of various metals were used to fill the cavities within teeth.
+Previously, a mixture of various metals was used to fill the cavities within teeth.
 The color was metallic and the tooth no longer looked normal.

 Composite resins and porcelains are considered materials that are more like teeth, and they are now used in fillings as a safe alternative to amalgams.
 Fillings made from the new materials react and look more like natural teeth.